Zhong-Lab-UCSD/EpiEvolutionaryModel/README.md

 **`--bg`**

 This file should contain paths to ChIP-Seq peak calling files (.bed files).
-An example can be found here.
+An example can be found [here].

 **`--s_path`**